top of page

 February 2, 2026

-It has been my experience when approached correctly, this question is not an accusation.
+However, I have learned that when approached correctly, this question is not an accusation.
 It is an invitation to grow.
-I know this may not true for the masses, but I suppose it's about perspective.
+I know this may not be true for everyone, but I believe it’s all about perspective.

 Why This Question Feels So Uncomfortable